MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-primitive-prompts.md

 - A `UserProfile` class for the user information that the bot will collect.
 - A `ConversationFlow` class to control our conversation state while gathering user information.
-- An inner `ConversationFlow.Question` enumeration for tracking where we are in the conversation.
+- An inner `ConversationFlow.Question` enumeration for tracking where you are in the conversation.

 ---

-The user state will track the user's name, age, and chosen date, and conversation state will track what we've just asked the user.
+The user state will track the user's name, age, and chosen date, and conversation state will track what you've just asked the user.
-Since we don't plan to deploy this bot, we'll configure both user and conversation state to use _memory storage_.
+Since you don't plan to deploy this bot, you'll configure both user and conversation state to use _memory storage_.

-We use the bot's message turn handler plus user and conversation state properties to manage the flow of the conversation and the collection of input.
-In our bot, we'll record the state property information received during each iteration of the message turn handler.
+You use the bot's message turn handler plus user and conversation state properties to manage the flow of the conversation and the collection of input.
+In your bot, you'll record the state property information received during each iteration of the message turn handler.

 ## Create conversation and user objects